RULES

 SPOTLIGHT ON COTTON

-Cotton is our most used fibre, making up over 75%* of the materials in our products.
+Cotton is our most used fibre, making up on average over 75%* of the materials in our products.
 It is soft, versatile and breathable, lending itself to everything from our jersey t-shirts to denim jackets.

 The issue is that conventional cotton farming often uses large quantities of chemicals and water, causing soil damage, water stress and harming wildlife.